AkshayaBhati/ESE-519-Lab-2-Setup-Guide/README.md

   7. Install Putty from this site as given in the link above. <br>

       <img width="940" alt="12" src="https://user-images.githubusercontent.com/114259992/195959013-a8bc813d-14e1-4b03-adef-31cd21d1e857.png">

+  8. Install C/C++ MinGW Compiler using the link given in the resources

 ### Step 2 :